Our standard specifications are other companies’ options.

-Material used is minimum 50,000 p.s.i. yield strength.
-(Some manufacturers use 35,000 p.s.i. yield strength material, which is not as strong).
-Frames are single bead, continuous submerged arc welded by automatic welding machines to help insure quality.
-A factory applied rust inhibiting primer is used to help protect the mainframes and secondary material during the erection process.
+The key feature of a rigid frame steel building is the I-beam mainframes.
+Material used is 50,000 p.s.i. yield strength (Some manufacturers use only 34,000 p.s.i. yield strength material).
+Frames are single bead, continuous submerged arc welded by automatic welding machines to help ensure quality.
+Factory-applied rust-inhibiting primer is used to help protect the mainframes and secondary material during the erection process.

 ENDWALL FRAMES AND COLUMNS

 are either cold-formed, hot-rolled, or built-up “I” sections depending on design requirements.
 On most structures, only a PB (Posted Beam) end wall is required.
 This means the frames only need to support half the load of a mainframe.
 At times it is advisable to use a Non – Expandable.
 A non -expandable end wall is larger than a (PB) and was implemented when X bracings weren’t able to use in the end wall.
 Lastly, there is an Expandable Endwall.
 This is a full I-beam and is usually utilized when a customer wants to extend the building length in the future.

 Wall girts, roof purlins, and eave struts are considered secondary members.
 These members do not carry much of the overall loads; however, they support the walls and roof panels.
 In addition to this, they transfer loads to the frames and help stabilize the building.

 GIRTS (in the sidewall) and PURLINS (in the roof) are a minimum of 8” to 10” to meet design requirements.
 Cold rolled Z-section, 12 to 16 ga, 57,000 p.s.i. yield material is used to provide maximum strength.

 The bypass girt system overlaps at sidewall columns forming a continuous “span” for extra strength.
 All girt clips are factory welded for easier erection.